Durham Accessible Countryside

 Walks Greenspaces and Countryside

-Hardwick Park (Durham) - Blue badge parking bays.
-The visitor centre is fully accessible.
-The circuit walk is accessible to visitors of all abilities.
+Hardwick Park - "Hardwick Park has a Green Flag award."
+"With free admission (other than car parking charges), you can stroll through the historic parkland admiring the natural beauty of the lake, woodland and wildlife.
+And no visit is complete without calling into our visitor centre to learn about the history and restoration of the park, taking a look in our gift shop and calling in to our Tower Cafe."
+"There are a number of accessible parking bays at the park.
+The visitor centre is fully accessible for people with disabilities and the circuit walk is accessible to visitors of all abilities.
 The surfaced route is a minimum of two metres wide, generally flat and has no steps.
 There are two slopes but easier alternatives will be marked.
-Other paths around the park are generally flat but may be muddy at times.
+Other paths around the park are generally flat but may be muddy at times."

 Malton Picnic Area Walking Route - "This is a picnic site which is UK Woodland Assurance Scheme certified.
 Habitats include woodland, riverside and wildflower meadow."
 "The wooded riverside path follows the River Browney for a short distance and is an ideal place to spot birds such as kingfisher, dipper, tree creeper and great spotted woodpecker" "A 0.5 mile (800 metre) circular route which is suitable for walkers, visitors with disabilities and those with pushchairs.
 It is at least 2.3 metres wide, has a well compacted, sealed surface and is generally flat.
 The riverside path has picnic tables and seats at regular intervals."
 "You can join the Lanchester Valley Railway Path, a linear route that runs between Broompark, near Durham and Consett.
 The Railway Path is 3 metres wide, fairly level and well surfaced." - from the Visit County Durham website